 The town of Chichen Itza was first established around 435-455 AD.
-Located close to two cenotes, which provided the town's water.
-The name Chichen Itza in Mayan means "At the edge of the well of the Itzaes”.
+Located close to two Chichen Itza cenotes, which provided the town's water.
+The name Chichen Itza in Mayan means "At the edge of the well of the Itza."
 Throughout its 1,000-year history, different peoples left their mark on the city.
-This sacred site was one of the greatest Mayan centres of the Yucatán peninsula.
+This sacred site was one of the most important Mayan centers of the Yucatán peninsula.

-So much so that in 1988 UNESCO designated Chichen Itza as a World Heritage Site.
+So much so that in 1988 UNESCO designated the Chichen Itza Mayan Ruins a World Heritage Site.
 This means it is an area of outstanding international importance.
 And so deserves special protection.
-While Mexico has many ancient archeological sites, Chichen Itza is the most impressive of the over 4,400 Maya sites in Mesoamerica.
+While Mexico has many ancient sites, the Chichen Itza archaeological site is the most impressive of the over 4,400 Maya sites in Mesoamerica.

 Being the most stunning Maya site in Mexico makes it a popular destination for visitors.
 What makes it even more popular is its location close to Mexico's largest tourist destination, Cancun.
 This results in over 2.6 million visitors a year.
-On average that's over 7,000 visitors a day.
-And during the high season likely double that.
+On average, that's over 7,000 visitors a day.
+And during the high season, likely double that.
 It's one of the reasons you definitely need a quality guide to show you around the Chichen Itza Mayan Ruins with the minimum of fuss.

-In planning to visit Chichen Itza there are a few things you should consider.
+Before visiting the Mayan Ruins of Chichen Itza, there are a few things you should consider.
 For example, where its located and what mode of transportation to take to get there.
 Also, are you going on an organized tour, a smaller private tour, or going to do it yourself?
 Let's start with how to get there.

-The Chichen Itza Mayan Ruins are located in the Yucatan Pennisula the closest major city is Valladolid 40 km to the East.
-Further to the East is the state of Quintana Roo, home to Cancun, Playa Del Carmen, Akumal, and Tulum.
+The Chichen Itza Mayan Ruins are located in the Yucatan Peninsula.
+The closest major city is Valladolid, 40 km to the east.
+Further to the east is the state of Quintana Roo, home to Cancun, Playa Del Carmen, Akumal, and Tulum.
 To the West of Chichen Itza is the city of Merida.

-Fortunately, good highway infrastructure to Chichen Itza makes it possible to visit and return on a day trip.
-It takes between 2 and 2 ½ hours to go to Chichen Itza from Cancun, Playa Del Carmen, Ocean Breeze Akumal, and Tulum.
+Fortunately, good highway infrastructure to Chichen Itza, Mexico, makes it possible to visit and return on a day trip.
+It takes between 2 and 2 ½ hours to get to the Mayan Ruins at Chichen Itza from Cancun, Playa Del Carmen, Ocean Breeze Akumal, and Tulum.
 From Merida, it is only 1 ½ hours.

 While getting there is straightforward, deciding on how to get there is more complicated.
 You have a few options to consider, each with their pros and cons.